void-linux/void-docs/src/installation/guides/fde.md

 ```

 Configure the encrypted volume. `cryptsetup` defaults to LUKS2, yet `grub`
 currently only has support for LUKS1, so it is critical to force LUKS1.
+Keep in
+mind this will be `/dev/sda2` on EFI systems.

 ```
 # cryptsetup luksFormat --type luks1 /dev/sda1